BitTuner-Jack/open-projects_Yolo4Deepsort/README.md

 # Video Surveillance Tracker

-A real-time video analysis system for object tracking and zone intrusion detection with configurable parameters.
+A video analysis system for object tracking and zone intrusion detection with configurable parameters.

 ## Features